 - If there are only the required 5 members on the student’s committee, then some action must be taken.

-- If an emergency causes a committee member to leave the meeting early, the committee must decide whether to (a) reconvene with the full committee to complete the meeting or (b) complete the meeting without the departing committee member and allow him/her to vote.
-If option (b) is chosen, the committee may decide that the departing committee member will vote before leaving or will vote afterwards, after having been briefed on the content of the remainder of the meeting.
+If an emergency causes a committee member to leave the meeting early, the committee must decide whether to (a) reconvene with the full committee to complete the meeting or (b) complete the meeting without the departing committee member and allow him/her to vote.
+If option (b) is chosen, the committee may decide that the departing committee member will vote before leaving or will vote afterward, after having been briefed on the content of the remainder of the meeting.
 The committee’s decision may depend on how much of the meeting has been completed before the committee member had to leave, the overall strength of the student’s defense, etc. The dissertation chair should communicate with the Director of Graduate Studies about the circumstances of the emergency and the decision of the committee on how to proceed.

 Although unusual, it is the prerogative of any additional graduate faculty member in the Department of Psychology to read the dissertation proposal and then to participate and vote in the preliminary examination.
 It is also the prerogative of the student to invite other graduate students in the Department of Psychology to attend.
 At the beginning of the preliminary examination, the student is allowed a period of 15-20 minutes to formally present the proposal.
 During the presentation, committee members should avoid interrupting the student, except for questions of clarification.
 The student is then examined orally on the document and related topics.
 The intent is not to examine the student on general areas of psychology unrelated to the dissertation topic; however, it is to be expected that some of the committee members’ questions will develop from the student’s answers.

 Upon completion of the preliminary examination, the student will leave the meeting and the committee will hold a nonbinding, pass-fail vote via the chat or poll feature on Zoom to serve as a starting point for discussion of the student’s performance.
 All committee members, including the dissertation chair, have a vote.
-After discussion, the committee members shall cast their formal votes via the chat or poll feature on Zoom, jointly considering the suggested criteria (listed at the end of this section of the Graduate Student Handbook) for the written document and the oral presentation.
+After discussion, the committee members shall cast their formal votes via the chat or poll feature on Zoom, jointly considering the suggested criteria (listed at the end of this section of the 2024 Student Toolkit for the written document and the oral presentation.
 If there are fewer than 2 negative votes, the student passes; if there are 2 or more negative votes, the student fails.
 The student will then re-enter the meeting to hear the outcome of the vote.
 If the outcome is “pass,” it is not unusual for the committee to make some recommendations for the project and/or the final dissertation document.
-After a “pass” vote, the committee chair should notify the Graduate Program Assistant and the Department Administrative Assistant.
+After a “pass” vote, the committee chair should notify the Graduate Program Assistant.

 The student is permitted two attempts at passing the preliminary examination.
 If a second attempt is necessary, the original committee shall remain intact for the second attempt with one exception: Should the topic of the proposal change substantially, the original committee may elect to disband with a unanimous vote.
 A new committee would then be formed.
 However, it should be noted that, once assigned to a student’s committee, a faculty member cannot be removed involuntarily, even in cases where the dissertation topic has been changed.

-The dissertation chair should collect electronic Oral Exam and Written Document rubrics and upload them to UA Box folder Rubric and Committee Acceptance Form with Vote Upload within 48 hours of the examination.
-The dissertation chair should notify the Graduate Program Assistant and the Department Administrative Assistant that the student passed the preliminary exam.
+The dissertation chair should collect electronic Oral Exam and Written Document rubrics and upload them to UA Box folder "Rubric and Committee Acceptance Form with Vote".
+Upload within 48 hours of the examination.
+The dissertation chair should notify the Graduate Program Assistant that the student passed the preliminary exam.
 The Graduate Program Assistant will initiate the Admission to Candidacy form for committee members to sign.

 Conduct of the Dissertation